beego/beego-doc/docs/en-US/developing/web/xsrf/README.md

 ## Controller Skips XSRF

-XSRF was previously a globally set parameter, if set then all API requests will be validated, but there are times when the API logic does not need to be validated, so now supports setting the mask at the Controller level:
+XSRF was previously a globally set parameter.
+If set then all API requests will be validated, but there are times when the API logic does not need to be validated.
+Beego now supports setting the mask at the Controller level:

 ```go
 type AdminController struct{